Keeping watch over the birthplace place of Tseshaht

 The region is a mecca for kayakers and boaters alike who flock to the remote set of islands every year, which Parks Canada has long been describing as a “wilderness” destination.

-It’s one that deeply troubles Denis St. Clair.
+It’s one that deeply troubles Denis St. Claire.

 “To call this wilderness is just patently absurd,” he said.

-For 48 years, St. Clair has worked as an archeologist in Barkley Sound.
+For 48 years, St. Claire has worked as an archeologist in Barkley Sound.
 It’s because of his life’s work that the region ranks among the most extensively studied in the Northwest Coast.

-The existence of 180 archeological sites in the Broken Group indicates that Tseshaht First Nation, along with several nations that amalgamated with Tseshaht, have occupied the area for over 5,000 years, he said.
+The existence of 180 archaeological sites in the Broken Group indicates that Tseshaht First Nation, along with several nations that amalgamated with Tseshaht, have occupied the area for over 5,000 years, he said.

 One program is helping to change the islands’ “untouched” perception by teaching visitors about the region’s cultural legacy.